Want to taste some Chinese desserts during your next trip to China? China is a country that’s full of surprises when it comes to desserts.

 Deep-fried mantou is a plain unfilled bun that has been deep-fried and dipped in condensed milk.
-It’s like a Chinese version of an American doughnut.
+It’s like a Chinese version of an American donut.

-They’re simple and delicious, and a must to try when you’re in China.
+They’re simple and delicious, and a must to taste in China.

 Ginger milk curd

-This dessert originated in the Shunde District in Guangzhou, China.
+This dessert originates in the Shunde District in Guangzhou.
 It’s a hot dessert made from ginger, milk (buffalo milk originally), and sugar.

-This is one of the Chinese desserts that you have to try if you’re planning to visit the Shunde District in China.
+It’s a simple but delicious dessert that’s a must to taste if you’re planning to visit the Shunde District in China.